The Good Trouble Fund at PLU

 Since the fund was established in November 2020:

 - 81 requests for funding have been received, totaling over $53,000 in student needs

 - Most requests were for Course Materials.
-To date, thanks to the Fund and partnership with other areas on campus, the Diversity Center has secured all requested course materials for 30+ students for Spring term.
+To date, thanks to the Fund and partnership with other areas on campus, the Center for Diversity, Justice, and Sustainability has secured all requested course materials for 30+ students for Spring term.

 - Two students have been granted $500 each toward Study Away experiences.

 - 6 students were granted up to $500 each for “Academic Thriving,” covering the cost of teaching endorsement fees, science lab fees, transportation to clinicals, and portfolios.

 Faculty & Alumni Announcement